kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 > We used flannel here because we want to use overlay network, but please remember it is not the only choice, and it is also not a k8s' necessary dependence.
 Actually you can just build up k8s cluster natively, or use flannel, Open vSwitch or any other SDN tool you like, we just choose flannel here as a example.

 #### II.
 Configue and install every components upstart script
-The example cluster is listed as below:
+An example cluster is listed as below:

 | IP Address|Role |
 |---------|------|